 Can the animals be adopted?

 Yes!
 Albeit that doesn’t apply to every dog [or cat].
-In the same way some are simply not suited to a life on the streets, others have lived that life and are really not suited to life in a domestic home.
-They are friendly and enjoy human company, but are too used to having their freedom, they know their territory and are very unlikely to settle into the confines and routines of an average domestic lifestyle.
+Animals not suited to a life on the streets are better in a home environment.
+Dogs and cats who have always lived that life are often not suited to life in a domestic home.
+They are too used to having their freedom while being friendly and enjoying human company.
+They know their territory and are very unlikely to settle into the confines and routines of an average domestic lifestyle.

 However, many are suitable and would love a home to call their own.
-KAPSA has advised on adoptions both in Turkey and abroad for several years and many dogs have travelled to the UK, Germany, the Netherlands and France for a new life with new owners who saw them originally on the streets of Kalkan.
-Like a dog adopted from a rescue centre, introducing a completely new lifestyle to a former street dog can have teething troubles, and new owners need to have lots of patience and time to give to their new four-legged friend to help them settle in to a completely new way of life in what is an alien environment to them.
+KAPSA has advised on adoptions both in Turkey and abroad for several years.
+Many dogs and even a few cats have travelled to the UK, Germany, the Netherlands and France for a new life with new owners who saw them originally on the streets of Kalkan.
+Like a dog adopted from a rescue centre, introducing a completely new lifestyle to a former street dog can have teething troubles.
+New owners need to have lots of patience and time to give to their new four-legged friend.
+You have to help them settle in to a completely new way of life in what is an alien environment to them.
 Many previously adopted street dogs are now living wonderful happy lives with their new families, so many success stories!

 How can I help KAPSA with their work?